Herman, Morton, The Architecture of Victorian Sydney, 1964

 they first began to alter the skylines of Australia's capital

-classics, converted warehouses & the new breed of
+converted warehouses & the new breed of cutting-edge,

-apartment living fashionable again, this book opens the doors to
+fashionable again, this book opens the doors to them all.

-them all.
-High-density living imposes certain conditions, so
+High-density living imposes certain conditions, so there's also a

-there's also a chapter detailing practical solutions to
+chapter detailing practical solutions to considerations such as

 Montpellier, Australia, 2002, 112pp, HB. $A 60.00